The Body Shop: European Union

 On 16 February 2024, just one day after the UK division went insolvent, the Body Shop Germany collapsed into administration and announced that all 60 stores were to be closed within the coming months.
 The same day, the Body Shop hired administrators for its Belgium, Ireland, Austria, Luxembourg, and France divisions, all of which were expected to be put into administration as early as the following week.

-On 29 February 2024, the Body Shop's Belgian and Denmark divisions were placed under administration, and it was announced that all stores in both countries would close.
+On 29 February 2024, the Body Shop's Belgian and Danish divisions were placed under administration, and it was announced that all stores in both countries would close.
 All of the Body Shop's Irish stores were closed by the end of February.
 In November 2024, the Body Shop Netherlands filed for bankruptcy.

 As part of the shutdown, Alma24, a company controlled by Friedrich Trautwein, took control of the Body Shop's European entities along with those in Japan.

+The Austrian division announced its insolvency on 13 January 2026, affecting 12 shops.

 North America

 On 1 March 2024, the Body Shop Canada filed for creditor protection and announced that it would cease online operations and close 33 locations out of 105.
 On the same day, the Body Shop USA closed all of its stores and ceased operations online.
 On 10 March, the Body Shop USA filed for Chapter 7 bankruptcy liquidation.

 While profitable, the North American businesses had paid funds into the UK head office under cash pooling, which made their funds inaccessible to pay creditors, including suppliers, following the collapse of the UK entity.

+In October 2025, the Body Shop announced their return to the United States, exclusively online, with the launch of a new website.